DavidVorick/CodeCommit/LLMInstructions.md

 Testing is broken into two categories: short testing and long testing.
 The short test suite must always finish within 20 seconds, and the long test suite must always finish within 90 seconds.

+The build uses `cargo clippy -- -D warnings` as part of the build step.
+This means that the build will fail if there are any unused imports, or if there are println! statements that aren't using inline arguments, if variables aren't named in snake_case, and so on.
+Code must be written to a standard that will satisfy the strict approach to clippy's warnings.